OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 #### Using .NET Core 2.0 or later:

-After .NET Core 2.0 it is possible to [automatically generate and verify the antiforgery token](https://github.com/aspnet/AspNetCore.Docs/blob/master/aspnetcore/security/anti-request-forgery.md#aspnet-core-antiforgery-configuration).
+Starting with .NET Core 2.0 it is possible to [automatically generate and verify the antiforgery token](https://github.com/aspnet/AspNetCore.Docs/blob/master/aspnetcore/security/anti-request-forgery.md#aspnet-core-antiforgery-configuration).

-If you are using [tag-helpers](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/intro) - which is the default for most web project templates - all forms will automatically send the anti-forgery token.
+If you are using [tag-helpers](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/intro), which is the default for most web project templates, then all forms will automatically send the anti-forgery token.
 You can check if tag-helpers are enabled by checking if your main `_ViewImports.cshtml` file contains:

 ```csharp